Today we’re talking music again. Hooray!

 Maybe there’s a favorite childhood memory?
 Heather (January 2012 bride) has seen Les Miserables with her dad 10 times so they danced to “Master of the House.”
 Perfect.

-Just click the ‘play’ button to listen to them on the page.
+Just click the ‘play’ buttons on each of the videos to listen to them right here on the page.

 1. Bruce Springsteen – “When You Need Me”